Steve Bannon: 2022 New York state indictment

-2022 Contempt of Congress conviction
+2022 contempt of Congress conviction and prison stay

 On September 23, 2021, the U.S. House Select Committee on the January 6 Attack subpoenaed Bannon, ordering him to appear on October 14.
 His lawyers gave the committee advance notice that he would not comply.
 After he did not appear, the House of Representatives voted to hold him in criminal contempt of Congress and to refer him to the Justice Department.
-This was initiated by the nine-member Committee's unanimous vote on October 19, followed by the full House of Representatives which voted 229–202, with all 220 Democrats and 9 Republicans in favor of the resolution, on October 21.
-He was indicted by a federal grand jury on November 12, 2021, on two criminal contempt charges: one count of not providing documents, one count of not testifying.
+This was initiated by the nine-member committee's unanimous vote on October 19, followed by the full House of Representatives which voted 229–202, with all 220 Democrats and 9 Republicans in favor of the resolution, on October 21.
+He was indicted by a federal grand jury on November 12, 2021, on two criminal contempt charges: one count of not providing documents, and one count of not testifying.
 Three days later, Bannon surrendered to the FBI.
 He was represented by criminal defense attorney David Schoen.
+He pleaded not guilty.

 Bannon was released pending trial, without bail, but on conditions, including keeping authorities informed of his whereabouts, and not leaving the country.
-He pleaded not guilty.
 An appeals court in April 2022 rejected his appeal regarding his failure to testify before the committee.

-In the days leading up to his trial, Bannon offered to testify before the January 6 committee after all; U.S. District Judge Carl J. Nichols, a Trump appointee, rejected Bannon's offer as a "last-ditch attempt to avoid accountability."
+In the days leading up to his trial, Bannon offered to testify before the January 6 committee after all; U.S. district judge Carl J. Nichols, a Trump appointee, rejected Bannon's offer as a "last-ditch attempt to avoid accountability."
 Bannon sought to delay his trial to October, citing negative publicity from the concurrent televised committee hearings; the court denied the motions.
-Bannon incorrectly asserted Trump had claimed executive privilege over his testimony and documents He said he would call prominent Democrats such as Nancy Pelosi to testify at his trial, asserting on his podcast, "we're going medieval on these people."
+Bannon incorrectly asserted Trump had claimed executive privilege over his testimony and documents, and said he would call prominent Democrats such as Nancy Pelosi to testify at his trial, asserting on his podcast, "we're going medieval on these people."
 Nichols denied the defense motions, finding that Bannon was not entitled to raise an "advice of counsel" defense or an executive privilege defense.
-After the judge's ruling, Bannon's attorney Schoen asked the court, "what's the point of going to trial if there are no defenses?", to which Nichols replied, "agreed," hinting that Bannon should seek a plea deal.
+After the judge's ruling, Bannon's attorney Schoen asked the court, "what's the point of going to trial if there are no defenses?", to which Nichols replied, "agreed", hinting that Bannon should seek a plea deal.

 The trial began on July 18, 2022, with the jury being finalized the next day.
 Bannon declined to call witnesses or testify in his own defense.